ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 ### Filtering on Pivot Result Columns

 When pivot mode is enabled, you may also [Filter](/filtering-overview/) on the generated pivot result columns using the column menu, or [Floating Filters](/floating-filters/).
-As pivot values are all aggregates, filtering pivot columns shares the same behaviour as [Filtering Group Aggregations](/aggregation-filtering/#filtering-group-aggregations), this means that filtering child rows has no affect on the parent rows value.
+As pivot values are all aggregates, filtering pivot result columns shares the same behaviour as [Filtering Group Aggregations](/aggregation-filtering/#filtering-group-aggregations).
+This means that when filtering pivoting result columns, the aggregated values on any level will not change because of child rows being filtered out.

 <snippet>
 |const gridOptions = {